WATER POINT RESIDENCE

 DRIVEWAY OPTIONS

-Here we present several concepts aiming to strike a harmony between environmental conservation and functional design.
-Each option explores ways to decrease stormwater runoff speed and soil erosion, while preserving existing trees, native species, and pedestrian accessibility.
+Driveway Options Several concepts were developed to balance environmental conservation with functional design.
+Each explored ways to slow stormwater runoff, reduce soil erosion, preserve existing trees and native species, and maintain pedestrian accessibility.

-The third alternative suggests a much shorter layout for the driveway with gentle slopes, starting to develop the possibility for a garden in the back of the building, saving existing trees, and decreasing the albedo effect by reducing the amount of impermeable paving.
+The third option proposed a shorter driveway with gentler slopes, opening the possibility of a garden behind the residence.
+This approach saved existing trees and reduced the albedo effect by limiting impermeable surfaces.

-The fourth alternative was the preferred concept by the owner, which was later developed and refined further in the final drawings.
-It acknowledges the existing topography and the need for steps from the carport to the house to reduce earth movement.
+The fourth option, ultimately chosen by the owner, was further refined in the final drawings.
+It worked with the natural topography and introduced steps from the carport to the house, minimizing earth movement while achieving both function and balance.

 DRIVEWAY REVISIONS